 The data you enter on the contact form will be stored by us until you request its erasure, withdraw your consent to storage or the purpose of the data storage expires (e.g. after your enquiry has been processed in full).
 Mandatory statutory provisions, especially those regarding mandatory data retention periods remain unaffected.

 This website contains links to other website (known as external links).

-GHOTEL GmbH takes a number of technical and organisational measures to protect your personal data against accidental or unlawful destruction, alteration or loss and against unauthorised disclosure or access.
+GHOTEL Group GmbH takes a number of technical and organisational measures to protect your personal data against accidental or unlawful destruction, alteration or loss and against unauthorised disclosure or access.

 Nevertheless, internet-based data transmission, for example, is in principle subject to security vulnerabilities, and so absolute protection cannot be guaranteed.
 For this reason, every data subject is also free to transmit personal data to us by alternative means, for example by telephone.

 In connection with online booking, we provide users with the opportunity to register by providing personal data on our website.
 This data is entered into an entry screen and transmitted to us.
 The data is processed and stored by our service provider Quality Reservations Deutschland GmbH and their partner SHS Sabre Hospitality.
 The company makes a contractual commitment to ensure that suitable technical and organisational measures are carried out such that the processing takes place in compliance with the EU GDPR and the rights of the data subject are protected.
 This data shall not be passed on to third parties.